DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 > [!NOTE]
 > Set the **Text** properties of the _Detail_ band's controls to display static text within the added lines.

-## Add Cross-Band Data
+## Add Cross-Band Content to Report Groups

-Follow the steps below to display content across each group.

 1. Right-click the design surface.
 Select **Insert Band** / **GroupHeader** from the context menu.